Abhishek25Varshney/personal/README.md

 ## Requirements

-- Node.js installed on your system
+- Node.js installed on your system(22.11.0)
 - Basic familiarity with command line operations

 ## Support